ModularSoftAU/website/pages/products/craftify/recipes.md

 ![](../../../src/img/products/craftify/crafting/chainmail_boots.png)

 ## Dispenser
-Dispensers can be crafting a bow around a dropper, making bulk crafting much easier.
-The vanila recipe is still in place.
+The combination of a dispenser and a dropper allows for convenient bulk crafting of bows, while still retaining the original vanilla recipe.

 ![](../../../src/img/products/craftify/crafting/dispenser.png)

 ## End Crystal
-In addition to the vanilla recipe, two end crystals can be obtained from the Dragon Egg, which is now a guarenteed drop from the Ender Dragon, and can also be found in End City chests.
+Two additional end crystals can be acquired from the Dragon Egg, which is now a guaranteed drop from the Ender Dragon and can also be found in End City chests, in addition to the vanilla recipe.

 ![](../../../src/img/products/craftify/crafting/dragon_egg.png)

 ## Elytra
-The elytra is craftable from a Diamond Chestplate, an Ender Eye, a Chorus Flower, and 6 Phantom Membrane.
+To craft an elytra, you need a Diamond Chestplate, an Ender Eye, a Chorus Flower, and 6 Phantom Membrane.

 :::note

-You must have visited The End dimension first before being able to craft this.
+To craft this, prior visitation to The End dimension is a requirement.
 :::

 ![](../../../src/img/products/craftify/crafting/elytra.png)

 ## Bottle-o-Enchanting
-The Experience Bottle can be crafted from quartz, glowstone dust, and a water bottle.
+To craft an Experience Bottle, you will need quartz, glowstone dust, and a water bottle.
-In 1.19 this recipe will change to use skulk blocks instead.

 ![](../../../src/img/products/craftify/crafting/experience_bottle.png)

 *Insert alternate updated recipe with Skulk*

 ## Trident
-The trident may be crafted from 3 diamond swords (for the tines) and 2 conduits (for the handle).
+To craft a trident, you need three diamond swords for the tines and two conduits for the handle.

 ![](../../../src/img/products/craftify/crafting/trident.png)

 ## Notch Apple
-Enchanted Golden Apples can be duplicated by combining a regular golden apple, an enchanted golden apple, and 7 blocks of gold.
+The duplication of Enchanted Golden Apples involves combining a regular golden apple, an enchanted golden apple, and 7 blocks of gold, which is not only reminiscent of the original vanilla recipe but also one ingot cheaper.
-This is intended to be reminicent of the original vanilla recipe, and is technically cheaper by 1 ingot.

 ![](../../../src/img/products/craftify/crafting/noch_apple.png)

 ## Blackstone

 ### Blackstone
-Blackstone can be crafted from Basalt and Cobblestone, both of which are able to be created by lava.
+Blackstone, a type of block, can be produced by combining Basalt and Cobblestone, which are both materials that can be created using lava.

 ![](../../../src/img/products/craftify/crafting/blackstone.png)

 ### Guilded Blackstone
-Guilded Blackstone can be crafted by surrounding blackstone with gold nuggets.
+The process of crafting Guilded Blackstone involves surrounding blackstone with gold nuggets.

 ![](../../../src/img/products/craftify/crafting/guilded_blackstone.png)